edtechhub/kerko-docs.edtechhub.org/README.md

 ### Deploying changes to the existing installation on Gandi

-The following procedure is necessary to deploy changes to EdTechHubLib into production.
+The following procedure is necessary to deploy changes to this application into production.

 1. Once all required changes have been implemented, built, and tested in the